Pooling information in likelihood-free inference: Likelihood-free inference and the choice of summaries

 Accurately approximating $\pi(\theta|S)$ becomes more computationally costly as the dimension of $S$, $d_s$, increases.
 Thus, the problem is to find a collection of summaries that are both low-dimensional and highly-informative about $\theta$.
-Several methods have been proposed to select summary statistics; we refer to \cite{blum2013}, and \cite{prangle2015summary} for in-depth reviews on different strategies.
-Several approaches are based on searching for informative subsets of summaries using information criteria such as AIC/BIC (\citealp{blum2013}), or entropy (\citealp{nunes2010optimal}), while other approaches are based on approximate sufficiency arguments (\citealp{joyce2008approximately}).
+Many methods have been proposed to select summary statistics; we refer to \cite{blum2013}, and \cite{prangle2015summary} for in-depth reviews on different strategies.
+Several approaches are based on searching for informative subsets of summaries using information criteria such as AIC/BIC (\citealp{blum2013}), or entropy (\citealp{nunes2010optimal}), while other approaches are based on approximate sufficiency arguments (\citealp{joyce2008approximately,Chen2021a}).
 In general, while such approaches can be useful, they lack a rigorous theoretical basis.

-Alternatively, projection approaches seek to project $S$ into a lower dimension space, and such methods have obtained much popularity in ABC applications.
-Arguably, the most celebrated of the projection approaches to summary statistic selection is the semi-automatic approach of \cite{FP2012}. \cite{FP2012} consider the problem of choosing summaries by attempting to give a decision rule $\delta\in\Theta$ that minimises the posterior expected loss \cite{FP2012} argue that taking $S=\E[\theta|S(\by)]$ results in minimizing $R_S(\theta,\delta)$, and propose to estimate this summary using (non)linear regression methods.
-However, the goal of \cite{FP2012} is not to choose between summaries, but to approximate the most informative collection given a fixed set of summaries $S$.
-In this way, there is no sense in which the use of posterior expected loss should deliver a helpful criterion for deciding amongst competing collections of summaries.\footnote{Additional discussion regarding the inadequacy of $R_S(\theta,\delta)$ as a mechanism for choosing $S$ is given in Appendix \ref{sec:formalapp}.}
+Alternatively, projection approaches seek to project an initial high-dimensional $S$ into a lower dimension space, and such methods have obtained much popularity in ABC applications.
+Arguably, the most celebrated of the projection approaches to summary statistic selection is the semi-automatic approach of \cite{FP2012}. \cite{FP2012} consider the problem of choosing summaries by attempting to give a decision rule $\delta\in\Theta$ that minimises the posterior expected loss \cite{FP2012} argue that $S=\E[\theta|\by]$ is the optimal choice of summary statistic, and that the minimum achievable loss based on the ABC posterior is achieved by the ABC posterior mean.
+They propose to estimate $\E(\theta|\by)$ using (non)linear regression methods starting from an initial set of summaries.
+However, the goal of \cite{FP2012} is not to choose between summaries, but to approximate the most informative projection of a fixed initial set of summaries.
+Hence posterior expected loss does not necessarily deliver a helpful criterion for deciding amongst competing collections of summaries. {Additional discussion regarding the difficulties involved in using $R_S(\delta)$ as a mechanism for choosing $S$ is given in Appendix A.1.}